jlevy/the-art-of-command-line/README.md

 - For binary diffs (delta compression), use `xdelta3`.

-- To convert text encodings, try `iconv`.
+- To convert text encodings, try `iconv` or `recode`.
 Or `uconv` for more advanced use; it supports some advanced Unicode things.
 For example:
 ```sh
       # Displays hex codes or actual names of characters (useful for debugging):
       uconv -f utf-8 -t utf-8 -x '::Any-Hex;' < input.txt